umgbhalla/dotfiles/README.md

     - If your machine has a wifi card, it will be represented by `wlan0`.
 As with the ethernet card, this is usually passes under a more specific name, like `wlp1s0`.
         In this guide I will use `wlan0` to represent the wireless card name.
-3. This installation will use ethernet to download all packages and setup the machine.
+3. We will now establish an internet connection to download all necessary packages.
     It is definitely possible to install the OS on the machine using only wifi (using a utility such as [`iwctl`](https://wiki.archlinux.org/index.php/Iwd#iwctl)), but I recommend
     against wifi if possible since it involves a lot more complication and will be subsequently slower during the install process.

-To set up a temporary ethernet internet:
+    **To install with ethernet:**
     1. Copy the netctl example ethernet configuration.
         ```
         cp /etc/netctl/examples/ethernet-static /etc/netctl